Virginia DUI Lawyer

 If you are facing a DUI/DWI you need experienced legal advice and representation from an attorney who cares about your case.
 A DUI conviction has significant consequences.
 A skilled and experienced attorney such as Standish Alexander, ESQ can help to minimize those consequences and possibly have the charges dismissed.

 Virginia has some of the strictest DUI / DWI laws in the country.
-For a first offense DUI in Virginia, there is a mandatory one year license suspension (however the defendant can ask the court for a restricted license) and ignition interlock (a breathalyzer) must be installed on the vehicle for at least six months .
+For a first offense DUI in Virginia, there is a mandatory one year license suspension (however the defendant can ask the court for a restricted license) and ignition interlock (a breathalyzer) must be installed on the vehicle for at least six months.
 There is a mandatory five day incarceration period for a first offense DUI if the B.A.C. (blood alcohol content) is 0.15% or higher and a mandatory ten day incarceration if the B.A.C. is 0.21% or higher.
+Having an experienced Richmond first offense DUI Lawyer on your side will help you navigate these strict and confusing laws.

 A second offense DUI in Virginia within five years of a first offense will result in a three year license suspension with no eligibility for a restricted license for one year as well as a twenty day mandatory minimum incarceration period.
 A second offense within five to ten years will also result in a three year license suspension, however, the defendant will be eligible for a restricted license in four months.
 There is a mandatory ten day jail sentence for a second offense DUI within five to ten years of a first offense.
 Ignition interlock must be installed on the vehicle after a conviction for a second offense DUI for at least six months of the restricted license period.